 Don’t be so sure everyone else will pay big bucks for it, Evans says.

 “Upgrades that are done in very specific taste can be tricky.
-Updates that are neutral are going to appeal to a lot of people will see more value,” she says.
+Updates that are neutral are going to appeal to a lot of people, and they will see more value,” she says.
 “But upgrades don’t always equal value.”

 In fact, research from the NATIONAL ASSOCIATION OF REALTORS® shows you might recoup 59% of your costs, based on a national average, on a complete kitchen upgrade.